slapner/topic-explorer/README.md

 - Refactoring: none

 - Additional Features: It might be nice to include some info about each topic like a description of each library.
-Also, a link to the Github repo
+Also, a link to the Github repo.
+- Extra unit testing would be included as well I just ran out of time